 - User is directed to your Landing Page (Optional / Self or Cross-Platform Distribution)

-- User purchases/downloads and launches your game (either through your Storefront or Steam/Xbox/PlayStation/etc.)
+- User purchases/downloads your game (either through your Storefront or Steam/Xbox/PlayStation/etc.)

 - User installs and launches your game (integrated with the Measurement API)